obskyr/pittari/README.md

 magick convert input.png -filter point -resize 256x224! -resize 878x672! output.png
 ```

-Until the advent of LCD displays, most systems did not have square pixels – they may be a bit wider than they are tall, or a bit taller than they are wide.
+> Until the advent of LCD displays, most systems did not have square pixels – they may be a bit wider than they are tall, or a bit taller than they are wide.
 This is called the “pixel aspect ratio” and is separate from its display aspect ratio (what you'd usually just call the “aspect ratio”).
 This is *crucial* to making emulated video (and thus screenshots) look correct, so yours truly heartily recommends taking it into account.
 It's as simple as multiplying the width of the image by a certain number while leaving the height untouched!
-[Pixel aspect ratios for various systems can be found here.](https://pineight.com/mw/page/Dot_clock_rates.xhtml)
+[Pixel aspect ratios for various systems can be found here (see the “PAR” column).](https://pineight.com/mw/page/Dot_clock_rates.xhtml)

 ## Limitations